 The documentation, appendices, and SAS programs associated with version 6.2.0 of the Sentinel Data Quality Review and Characterization Programs can be found externally in Sentinel's Git Repository.

 Sentinel routine querying tools are SAS programs designed to run against the Sentinel Common Data Model (SCDM).
 They allow rapid implementation of standard queries across the Sentinel Distributed Database (SDD).
 The programs can be customized using various input parameters that define medical product exposures, outcomes, covariates, diagnoses, date ranges, age ranges, and other implementation details.
 Tools can perform simple cohort characterization and descriptive analyses, but may also be used to perform more complex adjustment for confounding and support prospective surveillance activities.

-The Cohort Identification and Descriptive Analysis (CIDA) program is the foundation of the routine querying system.
+The Cohort Identification and Descriptive Analysis (CIDA) module is the foundation of the routine querying system.
 CIDA is responsible for identifying, extracting, and characterizing cohorts of interest from the SDD based on the specification of a number of requester-defined options (e.g., continuous enrollment requirements, incidence criteria, inclusion/exclusion criteria).

 The Sentinel Operations Center (SOC) coordinates the network of Sentinel Data Partners and leads development of the Sentinel Common Data Model (SCDM), a standard data structure that allows Data Partners to quickly execute distributed programs against local data.

 Changes in this release from v6.0.2 to v7.0.0 include a new Mother-Infant Linkage table and are listed in the “History of Modifications” tab of the SCDM v7.0.0 document.